Updated: March, 2023

 In an effort to generate engagement, people often use trending hashtags on unrelated posts.
 This is an especially common practice with trending event hashtags like #2021olympics, #superbowl, #covid19pandemic, or when Netflix releases another absolute banger (think #SquidGame).

 This hashtag strategy can work, but Instagram advises against it.
-For starters, hashtags like #explorepage, #igdaily, #likeforlike have been used in
+For starters, hashtags like #explorepage, #igdaily, and #likeforlike have been used in

 millions billions of posts.
 It’s virtually impossible for your post to generate the most engagement with those hashtags – you’ve got way too much competition.
 You’ll also be vulnerable to spammy bot comments, and some of those make even us blush.